Information events

 Do you have a bachelor’s degree from an academic university?
 If so, you must provide evidence of at least half a year of work experience in an area we have approved.

 This Forest Science programme is taught in English.
-We recommend at least level B2 of the European Language Portfolio.
+Therefore, it’s recommended that you have at least B2-level language skills, as per the European Language Portfolio.
 However, you can also write your Master's thesis in English, German or French.

 We review each international application individually.
 Please send questions to msc-fs.hafl@bfh.ch before submitting your official application.